 Magpie ducks are among the most beautiful and docile of all domesticated breeds.
-Even though Magpies are not as highly kept as some other well-known breeds, the keepers who breed them and collect their eggs are highly devoted to preserving these enigmatic poultry birds.
+Even though Magpies are not as highly kept as some other well-known breeds, the duck keepers who breed them and collect their eggs are highly devoted to preserving these enigmatic poultry birds.

 Ducks of this breed are multi-purpose birds.
 They are equally good at producing eggs and supplying meat for the dinner table.

 Although Magpie meat is robustly flavorful, these ducks are often kept just for their eggs in the United States because of their incredible appeal as “farm pets” or pond “ornaments.”

 History of Magpie Ducks

 Oliver Drake and M.C.
 Gower-Williams are credited with creating the Magpie duck breed in Wales during the 1800s.
 Magpies were the result of crossbreeding the Belgian Huttegem and Indian Runner ducks.